Category: Innovation

 Measuring Artificial Intelligence Development

-In the last decade, Artificial Intelligence (AI), including siblings machine learning and deep learning, has been growing by leaps and bounds.
-More importantly, the technology has been deployed effectively in a wide range of traditional sectors bringing real transformational change while raising fundamental socio-economic (joblessness, more inequality, etc.) and ethical (bias, discrimination, etc.) issues along…
+Artificial Intelligence (AI), including its siblings machine learning and deep learning, has grown by leaps and bounds in the last decade.
+More importantly, the technology has been deployed effectively in a wide range of traditional sectors, bringing real transformational change while raising fundamental socio-economic (joblessness, inequality, etc.) and ethical (bias, discrimination, etc.) issues.
+Today, AI,…

 Blockchains and Digital ID, II